boukedijkstra/tickets-website/README.md

 # Tickets Website
 Project created to learn and practice front-end technologies.
 This project builds a prototype of an website to buy tickets for amusement parks.
-For now only worrying about client technologies and not worrying about databases, security, authorization, payment and other such things.
+Because of the scope of this project, I am only worrying about client technologies in this implementation.
+Hence, topics such as databases, security, authorization, payment handling, have not been developed in this project.

 * Please make sure to visit [LEARNINGGOALS.md](./LEARNINGGOALS.md) for a clear outline of the learning goals of this project.